 This setup involves two side-by-side tracks, allowing the panels to slide past one another.
 You can stack them together along the wall without needing double the track length.

+I can't decide if I should use mass-loaded vinyl (MLV) or quilted panels.
 Use MLV if your priority is to keep noise from escaping the area and you are not worried about it bouncing back to source.
 Use quilted panels if your goal is to reduce noise within the area for workers, visitors or nearby operations.
 For optimal results, some clients combine both materials: MLV for perimeter fencing and quilted panels near the actual noise sources.

 How might these panels cut noise?